aebergl/MatSurv/README.md

 ## Why Matsurv ##
 MatSurv allows MATLAB users to create KM-plots with a risk table and also to perform a log-rank test between two or more groups.
 MatSurv also provides a fine grained customization of the KM-plots, making it suitiable for publications.
-MatSurv hopefully will make the life of fellow Bioinformaticians (and other professionals) who prefer MATLAB over R easier.
+MatSurv hopefully will make the life easier for fellow Bioinformaticians (and other professionals) who prefer MATLAB over R.
 ## Citing MatSurv ##

 Under review in JOSS